84.928 Operation requirements; local regulation.

 (5) in a tree nursery or planting in a manner that damages or destroys growing stock;

 (6) without a brake operational by either hand or foot;

-(7) with more persons on the vehicle than it was designed for, except as allowed under section 84.9257;
+(7) with more than one person on the vehicle, except as allowed under section 84.9257;

 Subd.
 3. Repealed, 1994 c 615 s 28